 A lot of personal finance advice starts out with “Everyone needs an emergency fund”.
 A survey showed that a third of middle-class families couldn’t pay an unexpected bill of £500 without borrowing, so the lack of savings is a very widespread problem.
 But what if you already have debts that you are paying off?
-Accumulating an emergency fund will delay clearing the debts and increase the interest … [Read more...]
+Accumulating an emergency fund will delay clearing the debts … but having a rainy day … [Read more...]